r-cas/ryacas/paper.md

 define new rules, for example for simplification or summations.
 More information about `yacas` is available at <http://www.yacas.org/>.

-`Ryacas` contains a number of vignettes that described both how to use the high-level interface directly with `R` objects and how to use the underlying `yacas` system.
+`Ryacas` contains a number of vignettes that describe both how to use the high-level interface directly with `R` objects and how to use the underlying `yacas` system.